In this article, we are going to discuss Trekking in Nepal in March.

-March is the starting point of spring and end of winter season so it is still cold and snowfall may continue till mid-March.
-The higher altitude regions will still look snowy while the lower altitudes snow begin to melt down from March.
+March is the starting point of spring and the end of the winter season so it is still cold and snowfall may continue till mid-March.
+The higher altitude regions will still look snowy while the lower altitudes snow begins to meltdown from March.

-Since March is a dry season there is less chance of rainfall.
+Since March is a dry season there is less chance of rainfall during Trekking in Nepal in March.
 The morning and evening skies are pretty clear while the afternoon might bring cloudy skies.
 The morning will give you an awesome view of the majestic mountain peaks.
-The sunrise and sunset are at its best.
+The sunrise and sunset are at their best.
 It is almost the same every day except for some occasional rainy days.

 No rain means clear skies and scheduled flights.

 The temperatures will reach below zero in the mornings and the evenings.
 However, the daytime is a lot warmer, just an ideal temperature for trekking.